 How to sell gaming PC parts

-Just about everything I’ve mentioned for selling gaming PCs also applies to selling gaming PC parts.
+Everything I’ve mentioned for selling gaming PCs also applies to selling parts.
 I want to go a little more in-depth into ITAD companies, though.

 For sellers selling computer parts and components piecemeal, especially ones that are out of date or nearly obsolete, ITAD companies can be a smart way to go.
 There are plenty of them out there.